A Fluid Limit for an Overloaded X Model Via a Stochastic Averaging Principle: Representation of the Fluid Limit.

 \subsection{Dimension Reduction.}

 We will making assumptions implying that we consider the system during an overload incident in which class $1$ is overloaded, and more so than class $2$ if it is also overloaded.
 We will thus be considering sharing in which only pool $2$ may help class $1$.
 We will thus have both service pools fully occupied, with service pool $1$ serving only class $1$.
-We will thus asymptotically have $Z^n_{1,1} = m^n_1$, $Z^n_{2,1} = 0$ and $Z^n_{1,2} + Z^n_{2,2} = m^n_2$.
-Making a precise statement of this dimension reduction and justifying it will be the topic of \S \ref{secSSCserv}.
-Thus, in addition to the process $X_6^n$ in \eqref{vecX} for each $n$, we also consider the essentially three-dimensional six-dimensional processes \beql{red1} X^{n,*}_6 \equiv (Q^n_1, Q^n_2, m^n_1, Z^n_{1,2}, 0e, m^n_2 - Z^n_{1,2}) \qinq \D_6 \eeq and the associated three-dimensional processes \beql{red2} X^n_3 \equiv (Q^n_1, Q^n_2, Z^n_{1,2}) \qinq \D_3, \eeq obtained by truncating the process $X^{n,*}_6$, keeping only the non-degenerate first, second and fourth coordinates.
+We will thus have $P(B^n_T) \ra 1$ as $n \ra \infty$, for all $T$, $0 < T < \infty$, where $B^n_T$ is the subset of the underlying probability space defined by \bequ B^n_T \equiv \{Z^n_{1,1} (t) = m^n_1, Z^n_{2,1} (t) = 0 , Z^n_{1,2} (t) + Z^n_{2,2} (t) = m^n_2 \qforq 0 \le t \le T\}. \eeq On the set $B^n_T$ the effective dimension is reduced from six to three.
+Carefully justifying this SSC will be the topic of \S \ref{secSSCserv}.
+Thus, in addition to the process $X_6^n$ in \eqref{vecX} for each $n$, we also consider the six-dimensional processes \bequ X^{n,*}_6 \equiv (Q^n_1, Q^n_2, m^n_1 e, Z^n_{1,2}, 0e, m^n_2 e - Z^n_{1,2}) \qinq \D_6 \eeq and the associated three-dimensional processes \bequ X^n_3 \equiv (Q^n_1, Q^n_2, Z^n_{1,2}) \qinq \D_3, \eeq obtained by truncating the process $X^{n,*}_6$, keeping only the essential first, second and fourth coordinates.
+(Note that $P(X^{n,*}_6 = X^{n}_6 \qinq \D_6 ([0,T])) = P(B^n_T) \ra 1$ as $n \ra \infty$.)
 We obtain a further alternative representation for the associated three-dimensional fluid-scaled processes $\bar{X}^n_3$, denoted by $\barx^n$ in \S \ref{secSSCserv}; see \eqn{FluidScaled}.